Introduction

 • This is the initial phase where the team determines the project’s scope, goals, and requirements.

-• In this phase, we define the scope of the project, identify the goals and objectives, and determine the feasibility of the project are done.
+• In this phase, we define the scope of the project, identify the goals and objectives, and determine the feasibility of the project.

 • System Requirements Gathering and System Analysis: